WTTJ/elixir-backend-learning-path/README.md

 # 🗨️ Intro

 ### ❔ What to expect

-This document can help guiding you through Elixir and give you directions what to learn next.
+This document can help guide you through Elixir and give you some ideas about what to learn next.
-This is not the only way to learn Elixir and should not be considered like a course.
-The goal here is just to give some tips and resources for each concepts we believe are important.
+This learning path shows one of the many ways to learn Elixir, and should not be considered as a course.
+The goal here is to give you some tips and resources for each concepts we believe are important.

-Each levels represent knowledge that are usefull for Elixir Developers, but Espacially for Web Developer.
-A lot might be missing, feel free to contributes with your own resources, path, etc.
+Each level represents knowledge that are usefull for Elixir Developers, espacially for Web Developers.
+Some concepts might be missing, so feel free to contribute with your own resources, path, etc.

-Resources are not always matching their diagrams.
-It is because diagrams are meant to have a visual reprensation of the "leveling" and resources will often match multiple step of a diagram.
+The diagrams provided in this document are meant to illustrate concepts of each leavel, and resources you can find here will match multiple steps of a diagram.
+That's why resources don't always match the diagrams.

-Some of the concepts are abitrarly put at a higher level (because of their complexity) but might not really belongs there.
-For example AST is core to Elixir and might be important to check early, but due to its complexity is delay to level 3.
+Some of the concepts are arbitrarly put in a higher level because of their complexity, however, they might not really belong to that level.
+For example, AST is the core to Elixir and might be important to be mentioned earlier, but due to its complexity, I put it in level 3.

 ### Contributions

-Anyone can contributes, add resources, links and update mermaid diagrams :) Feel free to open a PR with your updates!
+Anyone can contribute, add resources, links and update mermaid diagrams :) Feel free to open a PR with your updates!

 # 📖 Global Resources